 8) Kawashima returned to Tokyo

-When Kawashima got back to Tokyo, she was considered a hero.
+The people considered her a hero when she got back to Tokyo.
 She began to enjoy her stardom and attention.
 Additionally, she often exaggerated her exploits and even considered herself the Manchurian Joan of Arc.

 9) However as more and more time went on, her popularity became an annoyance for the Japanese military

-Kawashima soon became a popular and well-known figure, making appearances on radio broadcasts and even giving public speeches.
-Several fictional and non-fictional stories of her deeds were published in newspapers.
+Yoshiko Kawashima soon became a popular and well-known figure, making appearances on radio broadcasts and even giving public speeches.
+The newspapers published several fictional and non-fictional stories of her deeds.
 However, her increased popularity was creating issues with the Japanese Kwantung Army, as for them her value as an asset had diminished.
-Additionally, her value as a propaganda symbol was compromised as well due to her critical tone against the Japanese military’s policies in Manchukuo.
+Additionally, her critical tone against the Japanese military’s policies in Manchukuo diminished her value as a propaganda symbol.
 Thus by 1940, Kawashima had faded from public sight.

 10) She moved from place to place but ultimately settled down in Japanese-occupied Beijing